Fairlady Stories

 Author: “C/G Test Group” (uncredited)

 Summary: A practical two-seater GT with a DOHC six-cylinder engine based on the R380.
 More flexible at slower speeds than the GT-R, extremely economical when using fifth gear.
-Very good handling on bias-ply tires, good support from bucket seats, excellent heater and ventilation, high price.
+Very good handling even on bias-ply tires, good support from bucket seats, excellent heater and ventilation, high price.

 Road testing the Fairlady Z432

-The Fairlady Z, announced in December 1969, comes in three models: the popular Z (930,000 yen), equipped with the same basic 1988cc SOHC, six-cylinder, 130ps/6000rpm engine as the Skyline GT; the Z-L (1,080,000 yen), fitted with a 5-speed gearbox and deluxe interior equipment; and the high-performance Z432 (1,850,000), equipped with the same 1989cc DOHC, six-cylinder, 160ps/7000rpm engine as the Skyline GT-R, which is based on the engine of the R380.
+The Fairlady Z, announced in December 1969, comes in three models: the popular Z (930,000 yen), equipped with the same basic 1988cc SOHC, six-cylinder, 130ps/6000rpm engine as the Skyline GT; the Z-L (1,080,000 yen), fitted with a 5-speed gearbox and deluxe interior equipment; and the high-performance Z432 (1,850,000 yen), equipped with the same 1989cc DOHC, six-cylinder, 160ps/7000rpm engine as the Skyline GT-R, which is based on the engine of the R380.

 Nissan Fairlady Z432 (1970)